brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 As you can see this a lot of selectors to write.
 But it gives you also a lot of power as we will see later on in this post.
-To mitigate the number of selectors we write, we use the CSS preprocessor [SCSS](https://sass-lang.com/).
-SCSS allows us to write dynamic CSS with loops.
+To mitigate the number of selectors we write, we use the CSS preprocessor [SASS](https://sass-lang.com/).
+SASS allows us to write dynamic CSS with loops.
 So if a new color gets introduced, say green, we just add it to our list of possible colors and the CSS selectors containing the BEM modifiers are automatically generated for us.
 Below is a small snippet